dimi125yu/american-college-data-insights/README.md

 ## Description

 This project is an analysis on an extracted dataset about American Post-Secondary institutions, their tuitions, and salary outcomes for various majors.
-The aim with this analysis is to allow people to observe cleaned, coherent data and have a tangible idea on return on investment for different majors
+The aim with this analysis is to allow people to observe cleaned, coherent data and have a tangible idea on return on investment for different majors.

-## Value Add
+## Value

-This provides actionable insights into the return on investment on different degrees so that American students can make an informed choice on what to major in
+This provides actionable insights into the return on investment on different degrees so that American students can make an informed choice on what to major in.

 ## Data Cleaning

 Prior to analyzing the data, it must be cleaned.
 This is how the process went.

+For starters, before altering the data it is important to have a high understanding of the data that is being analyzed.

+After gaining a high understanding of the data, it is important to explore the data.

+Once the data is explored and we have formulated some questions to explore in the data, we begin cleaning the data.

 ## Data Analysis